rahaug/laravel-model-settings/readme.md

 `RolfHaug\ModelSettings\ModelSettingsProvider::class,`

 ## Setup - create settings for User model
-Use the artisan comand `make:model-settings` and pass inn the name of the model you want to create settings for.
+Create new setting models with the artisan command.

-`php artisan make:model-settings user`
+`art make:model-settings --model=user`

-Lastly, add the settings trait to your model:
+Add the settings trait to your model, to complete the integration.

 `use RolfHaug\ModelSettings\Settings`;